 The Commonwealth of Massachusetts has a law that requires all students to provide documentation of immunizations, recent physical exam (within the past 12 months), and completed health forms.
 The immunization requirements are mandated by Massachusetts regulation 105 CMR 220.000.
 The regulation applies to all full-time undergraduate and graduate students.

-Health forms must be completed by you and your health care provider and returned to Health Services by August 1 for all accepted students who will be starting classes in the fall.
+Health forms must be completed by you and your health care provider and returned to Health Services by August 1 for all accepted students who will be starting classes in the fall and by January 1 for all accepted students who will be starting classes in the spring.

 The current immunization requirements are listed below.